How to Prevent Office Tensions When the Heat Soars

 Here are some things you might want to do, to help people keep their cool as the mercury soars:

 - Temporarily alter working hours.
-Most people will be more productive in the early morning before the ambient temperature creeps up as the day progresses.
-Can some of your teams start work earlier and finish earlier, or can you opt to let all staff leave work an hour earlier?
+Most people will be more productive in the early morning before the ambient temperature creeps up as the day progresses, this can be of particular relevance where the use of PPE means dress codes cannot be relaxed.
+Can some of your teams alter their start and finish times to work when the sun is not at its strongest?